bbauska/W3Cx-1of5-CSS.0x/README.md

 The P turned yellow to say, 'hey, I recognize this is attached to HTML',

-the property color changed to a different color, it even gives me this cute little color picker so I know exactly which color I\'m choosing.
+the property color changed to a different color, it even gives me this cute little color picker so I know exactly which color I&#39;m choosing.

-Now that I\'ve got this I can come to my HTML refresh and see the text turn blue, right?
+Now that I&#39;ve got this I can come to my HTML refresh and see the text turn blue, right?

 Ah, nothing happened.
-That\'s because my HTML doesn\'t actually know that my CSS exists yet.
+That&#39;s because my HTML doesn&#39;t actually know that my CSS exists yet.

 You have to tell the HTML where the CSS file is.
-So, because I\'m a terrible typist, I already have this copied out, I\'m going to add the special tag to the header of my HTML.
+So, because I&#39;m a terrible typist, I already have this copied out, I&#39;m going to add the special tag to the header of my HTML.

 This tells my HTML where to find my CSS.

-And really, what\'s important, is you need to make sure that you set the name for the link.
+And really, what&#39;s important, is you need to make sure that you set the name for the link.

-And because my CSS is in the same folder as my HTML, I can just give it 'style.css' and we\'ll know where to find it.
+And because my CSS is in the same folder as my HTML, I can just give it 'style.css' and we&#39;ll know where to find it.

 Now if I hit save (and make my white dot go away), if I come over here and I refresh, hey magic!

-Now my text is blue... in fact, now I\'ve added a permanent link between my HTML my CSS.
+Now my text is blue... in fact, now I&#39;ve added a permanent link between my HTML my CSS.

 I can start adding more styles.

-Let\'s say I want to make the font something sans Serif.
+Let&#39;s say I want to make the font something sans Serif.

 If I add in this extra rule, I can hit save, and now when I refresh, I can see the changes.